 School setting isn’t considered professional – some people would even deem it “unserious”.
-It’s hard to imagine the people around us wearing pajama pants and grabbing a bubblr branding themselves as “aspiring entrepreneurs” or “passionate business scholar”.
-However, there is such a website that turns on the professional filter on the people around us, and that website is gaining popularity among teenagers today.
+It’s hard to imagine the people wearing pajama pants with a bubblr in hand branding themselves as “aspiring entrepreneur” or “passionate business scholar”.
+However, there is such a website that turns on this professional filter on everyone, and that website is gaining popularity among teenagers today.

 “When I asked to connect with people, there were so many people that I didn’t even know had LinkedIn.
 There were an insane amount of people,” Sadhale said.
 “I think that it is like growing in popularity, especially as we get older, there are more opportunities and more focus on careers.”